Deep Sea and ABNJ Accounting

 BBNJ Agreement implications

-- Marine genetic resources: Mechanisms for access to and benefit-sharing from marine genetic resources of ABNJ, including digital sequence information[20].
-This creates potential for recording benefit flows as resource rent equivalents.
+| Marine genetic resources | Mechanisms for access to and benefit-sharing from marine genetic resources of ABNJ, including digital sequence information[19].
+Creates potential for recording benefit flows as resource rent equivalents. |

-- Area-based management tools: Including marine protected areas (MPAs) in ABNJ, requiring delineation and condition monitoring[21].
-MPA boundaries could serve as ecosystem accounting units.
+| Area-based management tools | Including MPAs in ABNJ, requiring delineation and condition monitoring[20].
+MPA boundaries could serve as ecosystem accounting units. |

-- Environmental impact assessments: Mandatory assessments for activities affecting ABNJ environments[22].
-These generate baseline data potentially usable for accounting purposes.
+| Environmental impact assessments | Mandatory assessments for activities affecting ABNJ environments[21].
+Generate baseline data potentially usable for accounting purposes. |

-- Capacity-building and technology transfer: Supporting developing States' participation in ABNJ research and governance[23].
+| Capacity-building and technology transfer | Supporting developing States' participation in ABNJ research and governance[22]. |

 3.2 Deep Sea Ecosystems